ritvikrao/public_systems_projects/README.md

 ## Read the FAQ

-[Monorepo F.A.Q](./faq.md) -- Answers questions like if you are allowed to share individual assignments(NO!), how to get an account, etc.
+[Monorepo F.A.Q](./faq.md) -- Answers questions like if you are allowed to share individual assignments(NO!), how to get an account on Khoury, and what a monorepo is, etc.

 ## Partners Spreadsheet
 (Lookup your weekly lab partner(s) here)